adcondev/my-learning-notes/RED2000/NOTES.md

 - I worked on the bit image commands implementation.
 I finished the structure and added table-driven tests and integration ones.
 They are now part of the ESCPOS package.
 - I am learning about bash scripting.
 I want to create scripts to automate tasks and improve my workflow and other DevOps processes.

+- I worked on documentation for my previous projects.
+I want to ensure that they are well documented and easy to understand for future reference.
+- i was about to integrate the websocket communication that receives the ticket models.
+- I checked some GPUs were still working properly after time being idle.

 ---

 ## 🎯 **Current Focus Areas**